-We offer a fully comprehensive landlord service to ensure you are compliant with the current and upcoming legislations.
+We offer a fully comprehensive landlord service to ensure you are compliant with the current legislation.

 What we offer